Agade09/Agade-Coders-of-the-Caribbean-Postmortem/Agade_CotC_Postmortem.md

-﻿# Agade Coders of the Carribbean Postmortem
+﻿# Agade Coders of the Caribbean Postmortem

 I will try to describe my AI which finished second in the CotC contest.